semantic-systems/sems-digital-twin-map/README.md

 # sems-digital-twin-map
-An interactive map to display responses from queries from the digital twin.
-Runs on Python and dash-leaflet.
+An interactive map to visualize datasets from the [Urban Data Hub](https://api.hamburg.de/datasets/v1/).

 ## Usage

+First, configure the `.env.example` file in the base directory and rename it to `.env`.

-Run `docker compose up -d --build` in the project directory.
+Then, run `docker compose up -d --build` in the project directory.

 This will launch a simple dash Flask server accessible under [http://127.0.0.1:8050/](http://127.0.0.1:8050/)